Richard Coles: Personal life

-Coles is gay.
-The first person who Coles came out to was his mother, in 1978, when he was 16.
-He played her Tom Robinson's "Glad to Be Gay" four times before she said "Darling, are you trying to tell me something?"
+Richard Coles first came out as gay to his mother, in 1978, when he was 16.
+He played her the Tom Robinson Band's "Glad to Be Gay" four times, before she said "Darling, are you trying to tell me something?"
 Coles has spoken about the "mental crisis" that he suffered following his coming out, which ultimately led to him attempting suicide and being diagnosed with clinical depression.

+Coles suffers from tinnitus in his right ear, the result of his performing loud pop music, which he described in 2020 as sounding "like something from the National Grid kind of powering through your ear ... can be very frustrating."

-Coles lived with his partner, David Coles (né Oldham), in an asserted celibate relationship until the latter's death in December 2019.
-Following the death, Coles said he had received hate mail claiming that his partner is in hell.
-The Church of England has allowed priests to enter a civil partnership since 2005 and Richard and David entered into one in 2010.
-Coles later said that the relationship was not celibate, but he had to promise celibacy in order to maintain his job as a vicar.
+In 2007, Coles began a relationship with David Oldham, who was also an Anglican priest.
+In 2010, the couple entered into a civil partnership (which the Church of England has allowed clergy to do since 2005), with David taking Richard's surname.
+Coles stated at the time that the relationship was celibate, but later said that this had not been true, but he had to promise celibacy in order to maintain his job as a vicar.
+David Coles died in December 2019, with Coles stating in 2024 that he died from alcoholic liver disease.
+Coles said he had received hate mail saying that his partner is in hell.

+In June 2023, Coles said that he was in a relationship with actor Richard Cant.

-His older brother, Andy, a former Metropolitan Police officer, was elected in 2015 as a Conservative councillor in Peterborough and was appointed deputy Cambridgeshire Police and Crime Commissioner in 2016.
-After a mention in Coles' 2014 autobiography, he was accused of having deceived a 19-year-old political activist into a sexual relationship while he was a 32-year-old undercover police officer in the 1990s and resigned as deputy commissioner on 15 May 2017.
-This relationship was part of a wider scandal involving undercover police officers in the UK getting into relationships with political activists in this period.
+Coles's elder brother, Andy Coles, a former Metropolitan Police officer, was elected in 2015 as a Conservative councillor in Peterborough and was appointed deputy Cambridgeshire Police and Crime Commissioner in 2016.
+Following a reference to his earlier career as an undercover police officer in Coles's 2014 autobiography, he resigned as deputy commissioner over allegations of an inappropriate relationship with a political activist.
+The relationship was part of a wider UK undercover policing relationships scandal in this period.

-Coles is a member of the Labour Party.
+As of 2019, Coles is a member of the Labour Party.
 He is also a member of the Gaelic Athletic Association (GAA), having become enthusiastic about GAA sports through watching the 2020 TV series Normal People.
-Family ties led to Coles selecting Cork, Ireland as his county and St Finbarr's as his club.
+Family ties led to Coles selecting Cork as his county (hurling team/football team) and St Finbarr's as his club.
 The club responded by sending him a membership card.

-Coles moved to Friston, East Sussex in May 2022 to be closer to his friend and former manager Lorna Gradden.
-He said "I'll be living in a charming 18th-century cottage with a bow window that looms over the street affording a privileged view of my neighbours' comings and goings, as the scent of lavender floats across the village green."
+Coles moved to Friston, East Sussex, in May 2022 to be closer to his friend and former manager Lorna Gradden.
+He said: "I'll be living in a charming 18th-century cottage with a bow window that looms over the street affording a privileged view of my neighbours' comings and goings, as the scent of lavender floats across the village green."